gabywald/BioSilico/README.md

 Some tests on neural networks.

-### 'biosilico-graphicalview' :
+### 'biosilico-graphicalview' : Visualisation of Modelisation / simulation

-Graphical viewsfor modelisation and simulation using BioSilico (Core) using Java Swing.
+Graphical views for modelisation and simulation using BioSilico (Core) using Java Swing.

 ### 'biosilico-tests' :